 We will accomplish this by conducting and supporting primary research, investing in the next generation of scholars, and building networks that leverage the breadth and depth of interdisciplinary knowledge and expertise across Harvard University.

-Funded through the initiative and generosity of Mr. Sammy Lee and the Lee Kum Kee family of Hong Kong, the Center represents a unique opportunity to advance scientific understanding of the connections between positive psychological well-being, positive social environments, and physical health.
+Funded through the initiative and generosity of the Lee Kum Kee family of Hong Kong, the Center represents a unique opportunity to advance scientific understanding of the connections between positive psychological well-being, positive social environments, and physical health.

 Integrating three key areas of focus—basic science research, intervention research, and translational and communication research—the Center also aims to develop tools to more accurately measure physiological well-being and to translate scientific findings to influence public health practice and policy.

 The Center is designed to serve as a central hub to advance science through primary research and promote collaboration among investigators from across Harvard and beyond.
 The Center’s scope spans multiple disciplines—including health communications, psychology, nutrition, exercise physiology, basic biology, epidemiology, and population sciences.
 The Lee Kum Sheung Center for Health and Happiness offers great potential to improve the lives and health of people everywhere.